wiit-cloud/docs/docs/_managedk8s/about/support/index.en.md

 Availability: During standard business hours.
 ### Email
-For formal communication, you can reach our support team via email at mailto:cks.de@wiit.cloud.
+For formal communication, you can reach our support team via email.

 Response Time: Typically, you will receive a response during the working hours.
 The response time may vary depending on the nature and severity of the issue.